dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-03-Power-of-Transfer-Learning.md

 ![png](mnist_transfer_learning_keras_files/mnist_transfer_learning_keras_44_0.png)

-<font color='red'>Mr.I-know-everything:</font> Young Padwan, now that you have seen how Transfer Learning works, we will visualize layers in CNN and see what parts of image are they looking at.
+<font color='red'>Mr.I-know-everything:</font> Young Padwan, now that you have seen how Transfer Learning works, in next post we will visualize layers in CNN and see what parts of image are they looking at.
 Visualization layers in CNN plays a crucial role in seeing what is going inside the black box of CNN.
 Some of the popular visualization techniques include:

 - Gradient visualization
 - Smooth grad